openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

         fonts to the spaces between characters and words and how a word is hyphenated at the end of a line. (...)

-
+â€

+â€œ

 [Jos
-          Poortvliet: openSUSE and online services](https://news.opensuse.org/2011/06/16/opensuse-and-online-services/)
+          Poortvliet: openSUSE and online services](http://news.opensuse.org/2011/06/16/opensuse-and-online-services/)

-The ˜cloud™ has been a buzzword for quite a while.
+The â€˜cloudâ€™ has been a buzzword for quite a while.
 While some are still rather cynical
       towards the concept, products like mobile phones with Android have shown the value of putting your data in that huge, amorphous network of servers somewhere.
 Apple recently introduced their new cloud service and Microsoft has their cloud too.
 So with the other major players